Application of axiomatic formal theory to the Abraham--Minkowski controversy: Lagrangian Field Dynamics in a Dielectric-Filled Spacetime

-where $-\rho_b$ is a constant of integration corresponding to a bound charge density.
-This completes the set of first-order equations of motion for the macroscopic fields, Eqs.~(\ref{EQf4.26})--(\ref{EQf4.28}) and (\ref{EQf4.32}).
-We have included free charges and a free-charge current as a historical imperative due to their common appearance in the macroscopic Maxwell equations.
-However, the notion of charges moving unimpeded in a continuous material is dubious because the displacement of the otherwise continuous dielectric by the charges is not treated in the theory.
-Consolidating the equations of motion and dropping the charges and currents, we have the equations of motion for macroscopic electromagnetic fields in a simple linear dielectric,
+where $-c_1$ is a constant of integration.
+Based on the derivation of these equations, it is required that the source terms in Eqs.~(\ref{EQw5.31}) and (\ref{EQw5.33}) that involve the gradient of the refractive index are, at most, perturbative, essentially limiting the theory to an isotropic homogeneous block of simple linear dielectric draped with a gradient-index antireflection coating or a piecewise homogeneous simple linear dielectric.
+We have not included free charges and a free-charge current because it is an unnecessary complication and because an inviscid incoherent flow of non-interacting charges in the continuum limit moving unimpeded through a continuous dielectric cannot be justified at the level of rigor that we are employing in the current work.

-derived from first principles for quasimonochromatic electromagnetic fields in a dielectric-filled flat non-Minkowski continuous material spacetime.
-Based on the derivation of these equations, it is required that the source terms in Eqs.~(\ref{EQf4.33c}) and (\ref{EQf4.33d}) that involve the gradient of the refractive index are, at most, perturbative, see Sec.
-V. The opposite limiting case, a piecewise homogeneous medium, will be treated in a separate publication.
+This completes the set of first-order equations of motion for the macroscopic fields, Eqs.~(\ref{EQw5.29})--(\ref{EQw5.31}) and (\ref{EQw5.33}).
+Consolidating the equations of motion and dropping the inhomogeneous source terms, we have the equations of motion for macroscopic electromagnetic fields in an isotropic homogeneous simple linear dielectric,

-Next we want to relate the results of our derivation, Eqs.~(\ref{EQf4.33}), to the ordinary macroscopic Maxwell equations.
-According to Maxwellian continuum electrodynamics, Eqs.~(\ref{EQf4.33}) are equal to the macroscopic Maxwell equations, Eqs.~(\ref{EQt2.04}), under a simple change of variable.
-In the current formalism, however, the usual macroscopic Maxwell fields ${\bf E}$ and ${\bf D}$ are not definable, except as a trivial case.
-If one does define the electric field
+derived from field theory for quasimonochromatic electromagnetic fields in a linear dielectric-filled, flat, non-Minkowski continuous material spacetime.

-in accordance with Maxwellian continuum electrodynamics, then Eqs.~(\ref{EQf4.16})--(\ref{EQf4.24}) require $\bar x_0=x_0$ and the result is limited to the vacuum where $n=1$.
-Because the refractive index $n$ defines the time-like coordinate of a non-Minkowski spacetime, the change of variable ${\bf \Pi}=-n{\bf E}$ that was used in Sec.
-II is an improper spacetime transformation.
+Readers of this article may note that the macroscopic field equations, Eqs.~(\ref{EQw5.34}), obviously violate special relativity because ${\bar x}_0$ is index-dependent.
+It is also obvious that Eqs.~(\ref{EQw5.34}) cannot possibly violate special relativity because their form is isomorphic to an easily verified identity of the macroscopic Maxwell--Minkowski equations, Eqs.~(\ref{EQw2.01}), which are known to satisfy special relativity.
+Readers should not unequivocally, uncritically, and untenably advocate one side or the other of this contradiction based solely on the appearance of Eqs.~(\ref{EQw5.34}).
+It is shown in Ref.~\cite{BIPrepr} that Eqs.~(\ref{EQw5.34}) comply with Rosen dielectric special relativity.
+The applicability of the Fresnel relations to the system described by Eqs.~(\ref{EQw5.34}) has been questioned and treated in Ref.~\cite{BIFresnel}.
+Other issues like free charges, free charge currents, experimental verification, dispersion, plane-wave limit, material motion, etc. were addressed as they came up in the description.